garetmckinley/pvc/README.md

 - write `activate` function
     - The `activate` function will be used to activate a python version specified in the `./p.vc` file.
 If there is no `p.vc` file in the current directory, it will display an error.
     - Activate should play nicely with virtual environments.

+## Notes
+On linux you'll need to have zlib installed to properly run pvc install.
+You can ensure the proper dependencies are installed by running `sudo apt-get install dpkg-dev`